 The fields and hillsides belonging to Son Boronat (app.
 72.000 m2) are mostly covered with pine trees but also containing seven caves with archaeological site of great importance for the Balearic pre-history were of the "Cova de Son Boronat" is the most important.
 Here a sandstone urn with infant burial and a wooden coffin made from a hollowed tree trunk was found.
 Also ancient pottery and ritual offering positions were found in the cave together with wall paintings dated 1000 BC.
 Other caves seem to have been used as animal pens, shelters for shepherds and char coalers, etc. Small paths leading into the mountains and to the caves are found from the Son Boronat area.

 In 2008 some parts of Son Boronat were carefully restored and the defense tower made into living areas and a wonderful roof terrace was made.
-The same year Son Boronat was "converted" into an agroturismo hotel/Bed & Breakfast (turismo rural).
-Today yet another transformation is ongoing as we, step by step are turning the hotel into a higher level of standard and service.
+The same year Son Boronat was "converted" into AGROTURISMO/Bed & Breakfast (turismo rural).
+Today yet another transformation is ongoing as we, step by step are turning the placel into a higher level of standard and service.